 You don’t just have to wear a mask anymore!
 If you struggle using CPAP, there are other sleep apnea treatment options out there that make sleeping easier.
-Let me share what we’ve learned.
+Let me share what we’ve learned about Inspire Sleep.

 What are the warning signs of sleep apnea?

 - Choking or gasping for air

 - Fatigue or feeling sleepy during the daytime

 - Insomnia – the inability to sleep at all